 When you have an idea of what you want to survey, turn to who can perform surveys.
 Do you have the staff available for surveys when you need them?
 Do you need to supplement with contractors?
-Or do you need to rely on volunteers?
+Or can you enlist help from volunteers?
 What level of training will surveyors need and at what frequency?
 There will be decisions to make on every aspect of the program.
 Exploring these questions early will position you to create a customized program for your district.
 A list of guiding questions for these initial conversations is available in Appendix A.